msaadeghii/av-dkf/README.md

 pip install opencv-python
 ```

-You will also need to install some required packages.
-Once you're done, you can `train` a model and then evaluate it by either `speech analysis-resynthesis` or `speech enhancement`.
-There are also some pre-trained models that you can use.
+You may also need to install some additional packages.
+There are some pre-trained models that you can use.
 To know different directories and main functions in this repository, please consult the following.

 You can monitor model training using [Comet ML](https://www.comet.com/).
 To set up an account and get your Comet ML `API key`, follow the instructions provided [here](https://www.comet.com/docs/v2/guides/getting-started/quickstart/).
 Once you get your API key, insert it in the config files loated in `configs`.